initpy/go-book/even-more-functions.rst

 .. code-block:: go
     :linenos:

-    //twoOne is the type of functions with two int paarmeters and an int result.
+    // twoOne is the type of functions with two int parameters and an int result.
     // max(int, int) int and sum(int, int) int, for eg. are of this type. type twoOne func(int, int) int

-    //slice_transform is the type of functions that takes a slice and outputs a
+    // slice_transform is the type of functions that takes a slice and outputs a
-    //slice.
+    // slice.
-    //invert(s []int) []int and sort(s []int) []int are of this type. type slice_transform func(s []int) []int
+    // invert(s []int) []int and sort(s []int) []int are of this type. type slice_transform func(s []int) []int

-    //varbytes is the type of variadic functions that takes bytes and outputs a
+    // varbytes is the type of variadic functions that takes bytes and outputs a
     // boolean.
     // redundant(...byte) bool, and contains_zero(...byte) bool are of this type type varbytes func(...byte) bool